 - Curriculum vitae.

-- Letter of motivation explaining the reasons for applying for admission to the programme.
+- Motivation letter explaining the reasons for Apply for admission in the program.

-- Accreditation of level knowledge of Spanish B2 of the framework Common European Framework of Reference for Languages (Common European Framework of Reference for Languages) or equivalent.
-Candidates who do not have certification may take the level certification exam at institute of modern languages of the University of Navarra.
+- accreditation of knowledge level of Spanish B2 of the framework Common European Framework of reference letter for Languages (Common European Framework of Reference for Languages) or equivalent.
+Those candidates who do not have certification may take the level certification exam at institute of modern languages of the University of Navarra.

 Shortlisted candidates will have a personal interview (may be online) with a member of the Master's Academic Committee.